saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

    * - Descendent selectors
      - Description
    * - /
-     - Selects from the root node
+     - Selects from the root node.
    * - //
-     - Selects nodes in the document from the current node that match the selection no matter where they are
+     - Selects nodes in the document from the current node that match the selection no matter where they are.

 .. list-table::
    :header-rows: 1